-"The genius of Galileo was his realization that motion does not require a force to sustain it, but rather that a body in motion remains so unless acted upon.
-This simple idea was revolutionary and is the foundation of modern physics" "The most important single step in the history of physics was Galileo's realization that natural laws can be discovered by systematic observation and rational deduction, rather than reliance on metaphysical assumptions"
+"The most important single step in the history of physics was Galileo's realization that natural laws can be discovered by systematic observation and rational deduction, rather than reliance on metaphysical assumptions"

 "Propositions arrived at by purely logical means are completely empty as regards reality.
-Because Galileo realised this, and particularly because he drummed it into the scientific world, he is the father of modern physics-indeed, of modern science altogether-"
+Because Galileo realised this, and particularly because he drummed it into the scientific world, he is the father of modern physics - indeed, of modern science altogether."